- Lara Hough

 Existing carbon in the atmosphere is already catastrophically high and simply cutting carbon emissions tomorrow, would still not be sufficient to stop climate change and warming.
 In May 2018, it was discovered that tourism accounts for 8% of total carbon emissions, approximately 3 times more than previously thought.
 I hope that puts into perspective how important it is that us travellers, understand the full impact of our world exploration.

 eg: London Heathrow to Denpasar (Bali), via Dubai, return journey, generates 3.57 tonnes of CO2 per passenger (crazy, right?).
-This would cost an individual a mere £26.79.
+According to Climate Care, this would cost an individual a mere £26.79.
 Access the climatecare calculator here.

 Obviously, ones carbon footprint is not limited to travelling.
 The way one lives can also have an impact.
 A friend of mine, Emily Rampling, started her own website aiming to educate people about how to live more green and sustainably.
 I love what she has designed.
 Check it out here.